Some intellectual property (IP) rights arise automatically under certain circumstances while others require affirmative action.

 Copyright attaches automatically to the author when a new creative work (e.g., text, photo, etc.) is fixed in a tangible medium of expression.
 Registration is not required for copyright to exist.
 Copyright ownership is also independent of possession and ownership of a copy of a work—even the “original” or sole copy.

-Trademark rights can arise through use of a mark in commerce to identify the source of goods or services, provided that the mark is distinctive.
+Trademark rights can arise through use of a mark to identify the source of goods or services, provided that the mark is distinctive.
 Registration is not required to have enforceable trademark rights in the U.S. However, registration of a mark, particularly a federal registration on the Principal Register, helps to secure rights through the entire country and over time can limit the possibility for others to challenge the trademark rights in the registration.